what is a forklift driver?

 - Inspecting the machinery for damage

-- Reporting any issues to your supervisor
+- Reporting any issues to your supervisor or the mechanic

 - Keeping track of inventory